gauravgit0303/Project_Test/README.md

 Method 2:
 ===========

-I created a custom shell script to monitor each metrics and send warning when metric value goes over threshold value,then schedule the script in cron as per our desired frequency:
+I created a custom shell script to monitor each metrics and send warning when metric value goes over threshold value,then schedule the script in crontab as per our requirement:

 How to run script gcmonitor.sh:
 1) Create a file